Contents

 Frase helps you research, write and improve high-quality content in a fraction of the time.

-Log in or subscribe to Frase.
+Log in or subscribe to Frase and select “Document.”

-From the Document menue, select new document.
+From the Document menu, select new document and then select SEO Workflow.

 Enter your target search query, choose advanced option and Create Document.